 - a.
 Wet ponds When unfenced, side slopes shall not be steeper than 4:1 (horizontal to vertical) out to a depth of two (2) feet below the control elevation.
 When fenced, side slopes shall not be steeper than 3:1 out to a depth of two feet below the control elevation. - b.
-Dry ponds Side slopes may not be steeper than 3:1, and must be fenced when steeper than 4:1 (horizontal to vertical). - (2) Fencing The required fence shall be six (6) feet high chain link meeting County technical specifications and be installed along the perimeter of the pond parcel.
+Dry ponds Side slopes may not be steeper than 3:1, and must be fenced when steeper than 4:1 (horizontal to vertical). - c.
+Dry Pond Bottom Slope- Shall have a minimum slope of 0.3% from the toe of pond banks to the nearest edge of any engineered treatment device (i.e. sand filter, sand chimney) for dry ponds in poor soils. - (2) Fencing The required fence shall be six (6) feet high chain link meeting County technical specifications1 and be installed along the perimeter of the pond parcel.
 Privacy fencing, or other fencing, may be used to supplement screening to the chain link fence provided it is located within a private fence easement and offset by a minimum of five (5) feet from the chain link fence for maintenance.